Case Study

 The Certification Payoff

 Research has shown industry certifications are effective tools for achieving career success.
-A multi-year, multi-state data collection project from ACTE reported individuals with industry certifications were more likely to be employed one year after earning an industry certification.
-Certification earners were also more likely to earn higher wages than non-certified individuals; some cases report wage increases as much as 42 percent.
+A multi-year, multi-state data collection project from ACTE reported that individuals with industry certifications were more likely to be employed one year after earning an industry certification.
+Certification earners were also more likely to earn higher wages than non-certified individuals, with some cases reporting wage increases of as much as 42 percent.

-Industry certifications validate an individuals’ knowledge and skills and offer a variety of benefits to employers and employees.
-When an applicant lists an industry certification on his or her résumé, an employer is assured, by a reputable industry leader, the individual is well-trained and highly capable.
+Industry certifications validate an individual’s knowledge and skills and offer a variety of benefits to employers and employees.
+When an applicant lists an industry certification on his or her resume, a reputable industry leader assures an employer that the individual is well-trained and highly capable.
 Due to the employee’s depth of knowledge and skills in their particular field, the employee will require less onboarding and training time, reducing the need for extensive financial or human resources to be dedicated to the new hire process.

 All photos courtesy of Kristan Wright and Bethany Mattingly.